VxMxPx/mysli/packages/mysli/web/assets/doc/README.md

 ### Templates

-If you're using `tplp` then you can request _assets_ with `use mysli/web/assets`.
+If you're using `tplp` then you can request _assets_ with `use mysli.web.assets`.
 After that you can print css or javascript tags anywhere in your template with:

 ```
 // CSS
-{'vendor/package/css/main.css'|assets/tags}
+{'vendor.package/css/main.css'|assets/tags}
 // JS
-{'vendor/package/js/main.js'|assets/tags}
+{'vendor.package/js/main.js'|assets/tags}
 ```

 ## Config